The EU Maritime Profile - environment

 SOx Emissions

-The generation of Sulphur Oxides (SOx) from ships are heavily dependent on the sulphur content of the fuels used on board for combustion.
+The generation of Sulphur Oxides (SOx) from ships is heavily dependent on the sulphur content of the fuels used on board for combustion.
 During the combustion in the ship’s engines, the sulphur present in the fuel is oxidized forming SOx.
 The higher the sulphur content the higher the resulting SOx, hence the curbing of Sulphur Oxides from shipping is made through limiting the sulphur content of marine fuels.
 The Sulphur Directive 2016/802 is the only EU instrument directly regulating the prevention of air pollution from ships. defined for emissions.
 Therefore, although there is no specific target on SOx reductions, this indicator can show the impact of this legislation over time in reducing emissions.
-This is particularly relevant as there are important milestones in the application of the rules such as the requirements to limit the sulphur content in marine fuels to 0,10% m/m while at berth introduced in July 2010, the introduction of Sulphur Emission Control Areas in the Baltic Sea and North Sea in January 2015 and the associated limit of 0,10% m/m in the sulphur content, and more recently the implementation of a global sulphur cap which entered into force in January 2020, where the limit is set to 0,50% m/m.
+Therefore, although there is no specific target on SOx reductions, this indicator can show the impact of this legislation over time in reducing direct emissions.
+This is particularly relevant as there are important milestones in the application of the rules such as the requirements to limit the sulphur content in marine fuels to 0,10% m/m while at berth introduced in July 2010, the introduction of Sulphur Emission Control Areas in the Baltic Sea and North Sea in January 2015 and the associated limit of 0,10% m/m in the sulphur content, and more recently the implementation of a global sulphur cap which entered into force in January 2020, where the limit is set to 0,50% m/m and a Sulphur Emission Control Area in the Mediterranean Sea in May 2025.

-SOx emissions are strictly connected to the sulphur content in the fuel consumed and therefore to the volume of maritime traffic.
-Notwithstanding seasonal fluctuations, some of which are artificially amplified due to the model*, and despite the sharp reductions in some regions such as the Baltic and the North Sea, the overall totals trend at European level sees a slight gradual decrease in SOx emissions until 2016, and thereafter a slight but steady increase until the end of 2019, just before the introduction of further limits in the sulphur content of fuels.
-The impact of the new legislative measures, together with the effects of the COVID pandemic, can be clearly seen from 2020.
-At regional level it is interesting to note the dramatic reduction in SOx emissions in 2015 in both the Baltic Sea and North Sea, which is determined by the entry in force of the Sulphur Emission Control Areas in these regions.
-This sharp decrease cannot be identified for the Atlantic, Mediterranean Sea and Black Sea regions where there are currently no SECA areas.
+SOx emissions are strictly connected to the sulphur content of the fuel consumed and, therefore, to the volume of maritime traffic.
+Despite seasonal fluctuations, some of which are artificially amplified due to the model*, and sharp reductions in specific regions like the Baltic and the North Sea, the overall trend at European level shows a slight decrease in SOx emissions until 2016, followed by a gradual increase until the end of 2019, just before the introduction of further limits in the sulphur content of fuels.

 * Ship Traffic Emission Assessment Model (STEAM), Finnish Meteorological Institute.